MicrosoftDocs/memdocs/sccm/core/plan-design/network/proxy-server-support.md

 **Service connection point** - This site system role connects to Microsoft Intune and uses a proxy server configuration on the computer that hosts the service connection point.

-**Software updates point** - This site system role can use the proxy when it connects to Microsoft Update to download patches and sync information about updates.
-Software update points use a proxy only for the two following options when you enable that option as you set up the software update point:
+**Software updates point** - This site system role can use the proxy when it connects to Microsoft Update to download patches and synchronize information about updates.
+Software update points use a proxy only for the following options when you enable that option as you set up the software update point:

 -   **Use a proxy server when synchronizing software updates**